euhean/Valerie-s-Journey/README.md

 3. **Graceful feature degradation** – Visual helpers (weapon flashes, beat bars) skip their effects if the renderer/UI references are absent but continue gameplay so QA can keep testing other systems.

 Whenever you add a MonoBehaviour that depends on scene references, mirror this pattern: `Find`/inject the reference, validate it up front, then log and disable or fallback before Update logic runs.

+Additional examples:

+* `PlayerAnimator` disables itself if the Animator or Rigidbody2D is missing, preventing null-driven coroutine errors.
+* `BeatVisualizer` validates its bar array during Start and disables itself (with a warning) when UI wiring is incomplete.
+* `Weapon.StartAttackWindow` now logs and skips hit flashes when the SpriteRenderer is absent, and refuses to publish events when `EventBus.Instance` is null.

 ## Project Structure (proposed)